 Starting this year, Google will penalize sites that use large pop-ups or interstitials to promote newsletters, sign-up forms or ads.
 These often get in the way of the user quickly accessing the content they requested.
-Don’t use these, but if you must, make sure you abide Google’s rules.
+Don’t use these, but if you must, make sure you abide by Google’s rules.

 Test your site and tell Google about it

 Before you start working on your mobile SEO, you should run a Mobile-Friendly Test on Google to see where you should start.
 During your work, you should keep testing to see if you make progress.
 If your site is optimized, you need to tell Google about it so that it can be checked and indexed.
 Use Search Console to stay on top of the performance of your site.

 Accelerated Mobile Pages (AMP) is a new initiative by Google and others to get web pages to load super fast on mobile devices.
 By wrapping your content in special HTML code, you can optimize the pages in a way that Google can use to give them special treatment.
 Pages are cached by Google and presented with a stripped down presentation to make sure it gets delivered at light speed.